-- at-home agents, Noise Cancellation, noise in home office
+- at-home agents, contact center, home office

 In today’s world, an increasing number of employees are working from their home-office.
 Few of the advantages of this work model are: reducing cost on infrastructure and shared work spaces, minimizing geographic limitations and saving commute time.
 There are many organizations that appreciate the advantages of such work model and encourage it.
 Following are few organizations that extensively adopt this work model:

 - Call centers that increase the number of their at-home agents.

 - Education institutes that encourage teachers to give remote lessons from their home offices.